nvegater/nvegater.me/content/posts/understanding_gatsby.md

 ## Why?

-While you're sleeping or enjoying a landing page, Gatsby pre-fetches resources under the hood.

-Gatsby is "secretely cooking" content in advance without your consent.
-Since the content is pre-cooked, it gets delivered faster, making the website feel more responsive.
+Gatsby is "pre-cooking" content in advance to deliver static html faster, making the website feel more responsive.

 > Gatsby.js is a static PWA (Progressive Web App) generator.
 > It pulls only the critical HTML, CSS, data, and JavaScript